Editing Models with Task Arithmetic: Related work

 In the context of fine-tuning, accuracy increases steadily when gradually moving the weights of a pre-trained model in the direction of its fine-tuned counterpart \citep{wortsman2021robust,matena2021merging,ilharco2022patching}.
 Beyond a single task, \citet{matena2021merging,ilharco2022patching} found that when multiple models are fine-tuned on different tasks from the same initialization, averaging their weights can improve accuracy on the fine-tuning tasks.
 Similar results were found by \citet{li2022branch} when averaging the parameters of language models fine-tuned on various domains. \citet{choshen2022fusing} showed that ``fusing" fine-tuned models by averaging their weights creates a better starting point for fine-tuning on a new downstream task. \citet{wortsman2022model} found that averaging the weights of models fine-tuned on multiple tasks can increase accuracy on a new downstream task, without any further training.
 These findings are aligned with results shown in Section \ref{sec:addition}.
 In this work, we go beyond interpolating between models, examining extrapolating between models and additional ways of combining them (Sections \ref{sec:negation} and \ref{sec:analogies}).

 \paragraph{Model interventions.} Considering that re-training models is prohibitively expensive in most circumstances, several authors have studied more efficient methods for modifying a model's behavior with interventions after pre-training, referring to this process by different names, such as patching \citep{goel2020model,sung2021training,ilharco2022patching,murty2022fixing}, editing \citep{shibani2021editing,mitchell2021fast,mitchell2022memory}, aligning \citep{ouyang2022training,askell2021general,kasirzadeh2022conversation,sparrow}, or debugging \citep{ribeiro2022adaptive,geva2022lm}.
 In contrast to previous literature, our work provides a unique way of editing models, where capabilities can be added or deleted in a modular and efficient manner by re-using fine-tuned models.
-Closer to our work is that of \cite{subramani2022}, who explore steering language models with vectors added to its hidden states.
+Closer to our work is that of \citet{subramani2022}, who explore steering language models with vectors added to its hidden states.
 In contrast, our work applies vectors in the weight space of pre-trained models and does not modify the standard fine-tuning procedure.

 \paragraph{Task embeddings.} \citet{achille2019task2vec,vu2020exploring,vu2022spot}, inter alia, explored strategies for representing tasks with continuous embeddings, in order to to predict task similarities and transferability, or to create taxonomic relations.
 While the task vectors we build could be used for such purposes, our main goal is to use them as tools for steering the behavior of pre-trained models.
+Additionally, \citet{lampinen2020transforming} propose a framework for adapting models based on relationships between tasks.
+In contrast to their work, our framework uses only linear combinations of model weights.